gaoyubang/nanom6A/README.md

-**The fast5 raw file of nanopore direct RNA sequence in our unpublished studies:**
+**The fast5 raw file of nanopore direct RNA sequence in our published studies:**

 repeat1: